Research

 ForestTECH 2023 Student Competition

-This year Tools for Foresters, The Forest Industry Engineering Association and Forest Growers Research set up a student competition for the New Zealand leg of the ForestTECH 2023 series.
+Last year Tools for Foresters, The Forest Industry Engineering Association and Forest Growers Research set up a student competition for the New Zealand leg of the ForestTECH 2023 series.
 A selected number of students from the University of Canterbury and Toi Ohomai conducted their own research projects on different methods for conducting tree survival surveys using UAVs.

 Three forestry students presented their research at the ForesTECH 2023 conference, with the winner, Whanarua Edmonds, taking home a DJI Mavic 3 Enterprise care bundle valued at $7000, marking the end of the inaugural student competition.